Gerald Charles Dickens: World War II

 He was recommissioned as a rear admiral in 1939 and served in World War II as a naval attaché at The Hague in the Netherlands from February 1940 during the German invasion.
 In March 1940 he was joined by Charles M. Morrell, the assistant naval attaché to the Netherlands and Belgium.
+His important role in helping to organise the British evacuation of the Netherlands when the Germans invaded in May 1940 is told in the book 'Escape From Holland' by Chris Hunt.

-But Dickens's role did not end with the surrender on 14 May.
+Dickens's role did not end with the surrender on 14 May.
 He evacuated to Britain by destroyer, where he was assigned as principal liaison officer, Allied Navies.
 During this period, his efforts (and those of the Dutch naval attaché in London, Lieutenant Commander A. de Booy) were essential in forging a good working relationship between the Royal Dutch and British Navies.
 He served as flag officer in Tunisia from 1943 to 1944 and as Flag Officer, Holland from September 1944 to 1945, when he retired.
 In 1945, he was appointed Commander of the Legion of Merit (United States) and a Chevalier of the Légion d'honneur (France).